zapcriativo/bliss-rn-alan/readme.md

 ```
 ## Demonstration of App

-You can view this app working in this link
+You can view this app working at this link

 https://youtu.be/IqTXXONEYBc